 Pre-season predictions are fun because when you’re wrong, which I’ve been more often than not for 35-plus years, your picks are six months old and ancient history.
 When you’re right, your selections are ONLY six months old and you have a link to them handy.
 Who doesn’t like to say, “I called it?”
 So, let’s get on with it.
-Here are my thoughts on why the Oilers can win the Pacific Division.
+Here’s why the Oilers will win the Pacific Division.

 Just as important, the addition of Hyman gives coach Dave Tippett options on top.
 If Tippett moves Leon Draisaitl up alongside Connor McDavid and Jesse Puljujarvi, he can move Hyman, who is a real puck hound, to a second line with Ryan Nugent-Hopkins and Kailer Yamamoto.
 If Tippett wants Hyman on top, he’s got RNH, Draisaitl and Yamamoto as his second line.
 That’s a better top six, whatever the configuration, as Tippet has had here.
 The third line aside, Tippett has a guy like Perlini on his fourth line.

-All the above aside, what are the odds we could see career highs for points from Hyman, Foegele, Puljujarvi and Yamamoto?
+All the above aside, what are the odds we could see career highs for points from Hyman (41), Foegele (30), Puljujarvi (25) and Yamamoto (26)?
 Pretty good, if you ask me.
 Speaking of career highs, how many points for McDavid on the way to another Art Ross Trophy?
-Is 150 points out of the question?
+Is 150 points out of the realm of possibility?

 Here and now, I like this blueline group with the additions of Duncan Keith and Cody Ceci better than the group that started last season’s 56-game schedule.
 There’s a fair debate to be had about that, but I like this mix better because having Darnell Nurse, Tyson Barrie, Keith and Ceci as the top four provides more experienced cover for Evan Bouchard, who’ll start in the third pairing but won’t finish the season there.